-Indicates Automatic mode.
+Indicates Automatic Mode.

 PCB Interface:

 3 to 6-pin: Depending on the panel switch style.

 Production Concept

 An adhesive backed membrane panel switch with integrated LED appears to be less than ½ the price of discrete switches (with or without LEDs), however the minimum viable quantity may be 500 or more to reach that point.
 It may be justified at even lower quantity, since this can include other panel graphics, logo, or operating instructions.